News

 This is great, but shouldn't OpenSnow be doing more about climate change?

-We are expert mountain weather forecasters and not experts in climate science or public policy, so we are continuing to learn and invest in regards to how we can best tackle the global challenge of climate change.
+We are expert mountain weather forecasters and not experts in climate science or public policy, so we are continuing to learn and invest in how we can best tackle the global challenge of climate change.
 In 2019, we learned how to calculate our carbon footprint and offset this impact.
 In 2020, we committed 1% of our All-Access subscription sales to the direct removal of carbon dioxide from the atmosphere.
 We are now going a step further by purchasing enough renewable energy to match 100% of our electricity usage.

 Questions?

 Send an email to [email protected] and we'll respond as quickly as possible.

 Sam Collentine